AdamMagaluk/commotion-ws-routing/README.md

 #Commotion Websocket Messaging Service (Meshaging)

+For imformation on Commotion the mesh networking system this project runs on see http://commotionwireless.net/

 A websocket server that allows routing of messages between clients connected to multiple commotion access points nodes.
 It comes with a small js library that building on top of the html5 WebSocket object and implements the protocol specifics.
 Allows for a simple API with a subscriber based messaging system similar to socket.io allowing developers to easily build apps on the system.

-The js library and backend service allow for developers to easily create applications that leverage Commotion's mesh network and existing browser technology.
+The js library and backend server allow for developers to easily create applications that leverage Commotion's mesh network and existing browser technology.
 With this its possible for a developer to create a Commotion app that communicates with clients on the "mesh" 100% based in the clients browser.